-a)You can register for a tag from one of the several suppliers and be charged €2.10 per journey.
+a) Register for a toll tag from one of the several suppliers and get charged €2.10 per journey.

-b) you can register your car with eflow for a video recognition account and pay €2.60 per journey.
+b) you can register your car with eflow for a video recognition account and pay €2.70 per journey.

-c) If you don’t register for a tag account or register your number plate for a video recognition account – you will have to pay €3.10 each time.(by 8pm the next day!)
+c) If you don’t register for a tag account or register your number plate for a video recognition account – you will have to pay €3.20 each time.(by 8pm the next day!)

 More Here about M50 Tolls – The Cheapest way to Pay